-A chiropractic adjustment, also known as manipulation, spinal manipulation or spinal manipulative therapy, is the most common form of treatment carried out at Deluca Chiropractic.
+An adjustment, also known as manipulation, spinal manipulation or spinal manipulative therapy, is the most common form of treatment carried out at Deluca Chiropractic.
 A chiropractic adjustment refers to the chiropractor applying manipulation to a joint to improve its mobility.
-Most people associate a chiropractic adjustment with the spine but chiropractors can adjust most joints in the body.
+Most people associate an adjustment with the spine but chiropractors can adjust most joints in the body.

 Objective of a chiropractic adjustment